CARTAvis/carta-controller/docs/src/introduction.rst

 By default, the controller runs on port 8000.
 It should be run behind a proxy, so that it can be accessed via HTTP and HTTPS.

-MongoDB is required for storing user preferences, layouts and (in the near future) controller metrics.
+MongoDB is required for storing user preferences, layouts, workspaces, and (in the near future) controller metrics.

 You also need a working `NodeJS LTS <https://nodejs.org/en/about/releases/>`_ installation with NPM.
 Use ``npm install`` to install all Node dependencies.